Sunday Anxiety

 Not what will make me productive.

-Not what will make everyone else happy.
+Not what will make everyone else comfortable.

 What helps me feel like me.